 Support for registration-free COM interop varies slightly depending on the type of library assembly; specifically, whether the assembly is unmanaged (COM side-by-side) or managed (.NET-based).
 The following table shows the operating system and .NET Framework version requirements for each assembly type.

 Assembly type Operating system .NET Framework version COM side-by-side Microsoft Windows XP Not required. .NET-based Windows XP with SP2 NET Framework version 1.1 or later.

 The Windows Server 2003 family also supports registration-free COM interop for .NET-based assemblies.

-For a .NET-based class to be compatible with registry-free activation from COM, the class must have a default constructor and must be public.
+For a .NET-based class to be compatible with registry-free activation from COM, the class must have a parameterless constructor and must be public.

 Configuring COM components for registration-free activation

 For a COM component to participate in registration-free activation, it must be deployed as a side-by-side assembly.
 Side-by-side assemblies are unmanaged assemblies.
 For more information, see Using Side-by-side Assemblies.